joshfrench/om-wiki-fork/Om-Next-Overview.md

 which is asking for two things (which themselves will contain zero or more sub-things).

-Remember that the output of a query is always a map, and in this case, the query result should take this form:
+Remember that the output of a parse of a query is always a map, and in this case the query result should take this form:

 ```clj